TBD54566975/technical-proposals/tp024/README.md

 We need a protocol mechanism for enabling multi-party communication such as group chat.

 ## Possible Approaches
-Assuming we need to explicitly declare participants, there are a few ways to model it using `RecordsWrite`, using chat as an example:
+Assuming we need to explicitly declare participants, there are a few ways to model it using `RecordsWrite`, using a chat protocol as an example:

 1. A `participants` "container" record which is referenced by `participant` child records.